Ethylene Glycol Toxicity

 Imaging Studies

-Imaging rarely contributes to the specific diagnosis of ethylene glycol intoxication, though thalamic lesions may occur on computed tomography or magnetic resonance imaging scans of the brain in severe poisoning.
+Imaging rarely contributes to the specific diagnosis of ethylene glycol intoxication, although in severe poisoning, computed tomography or magnetic resonance imaging scans of the brain may demonstrate thalamic lesions.
 Imaging may be useful as needed for routine care of these patients.

 Other Tests

-Other tests that may be useful depending on the clinical status of the patient include electrocardiography (ECG).
+Other tests that may be useful depending on the clinical status of the patient include electrocardiography (ECG), because the acute hypocalcemia that may develop in these patients can result in prolongation of the QT interval and subsequent ventricular dysrhythmias.[14]
 Use of a Wood's (ultraviolet) lamp has been discussed above.
 Urine microscopy may be useful for identifying calcium oxalate crystals, as noted above.
-However, calcium oxalate crystals do not develop in the urine for about 4-8 hours following ingestion and if significant renal insufficiency develops, they may not be present for 40 hours following the ingestion.[10]
+However, calcium oxalate crystals do not develop in the urine for about 4-8 hours following ingestion and if significant kidney insufficiency develops, they may not be present for 40 hours following the ingestion.[15]

 Approach Considerations

 Guidelines on the medical management of ethylene glycol poisoning are available from the Agency for Toxic Substances and Disease Registry.
-These include recommendations on prehospital, emergency department, and critical care treatment.[1]
+These include recommendations on prehospital, emergency department, and critical care treatment, and on management of industrial accidents with multiple casualties.[1]

 Prehospital Care